huseyincenik/arithmetic_operations/README.md

 # arithmeticoperations
-Write A Program That Performs All Arithmetic Operations On Two and Three Variables
+A Program That Performs All Arithmetic Operations On Two and Three Variables

 ALGORITHM